Students’ Rights & Responsibilities

 The computers in the lab are part of the necessary equipment.
 The same rules regarding negligence or mishandling also apply to them.
 Additionally, any changing of settings or installation of programs is strictly prohibited.
 Use of email and web browsing is restricted to lab-related necessities.

-You are required to bring your lab manual, your textbook, a USB flash drive, a calculator, a ruler, a notebook and writing materials to lab each week.
+You are required to bring your lab manual, a USB flash drive (or cloud-based access), a calculator, a ruler, a notebook and writing materials to lab each week.
 You may be required to bring additional materials, including personal safety equipment.
 Your TA will review the required materials for your course during the first week of labs.

 Food and Drinks

-No food or drinks will be allowed in the lab.
-You will be asked to dispose of your food and beverages on your way into class, or you can leave your items outside and retrieve them when the lab is over.
+No food will be allowed in the lab.
+Drinks in sealed containers are allowed, but must be consumed away from any lab stations.
+You will be asked to dispose of your food and open beverages on your way into class, or you can leave your items outside and retrieve them when the lab is over.

 Please get rid of any distractions during your lab session.
 Turn your cell phone off.
-Leave the newspaper and the exciting novel in your backpack.
 You are expected to be focused on what you are doing.
-Your TA can and will come up with creative ways to deal with distraction, and it might involve taking away the disruptive material – yes, even cell phones.
+Your TA can exercise the right to take your cell phone away.